HeatherRemacle/exchangelabops/plays/play1.md

     - Describe the user’s journey and interaction with the solution
     - Develop wireframes
     - Solicit feedback.
 Document attributes (goals, needs, behaviours, preferences).
-- Evolve Scenarios and User Stories that speak to a set of defined Personas
+- Evolve scenarios and user stories that speak to a set of defined personas
     - Invite stakeholders to review and prioritize
     - Avoid over-solutioning how to accomplish the idea
     - Do your research.
 Are your assumptions complete?